 Tot.
-N=85: White Male N=51; Female N=17; Minority Male N=16; Unknown Male=1.
-Asian N=12; URM N=6.
+N=83: White Male N=52; Female N=17; Minority Male N=14; Unknown Male=0.
+Asian N=10; URM N=6.

-1 Women; Asian plus URM (African American, Hispanic, & Native American).

-$\,2\,$ Years since degree & hire; years since degree squared (curvilinear); degree type.

-3 Haas subfields plus multiple appointment indicator (yes/no).4 Current rank (assistant or associate vs. full professor); years in current rank.
+- ${\bf 1} \ \ {\bf Women; \ Asian \ plus \ URM \ (African \ American, \ Hispanic, \ \& \ Native \ American)}.$ - 2 Years since degree & hire; years since degree squared (curvilinear); degree type. - 3 Haas subfields plus multiple appointment indicator (yes/no). - 4 Current rank (assistant or associate vs. full professor); years in current rank.

-&lt;sup>16 The Faculty Excellence Program (FEP) provides merit-based salary increases whose size is calculated for each group based upon national salary data.
+17 The Faculty Excellence Program (FEP) provides merit-based salary increases whose size is calculated for each group based upon national salary data.
 The FEP program was reviewed and supported by the Senate's Budget Committee and approved by the central administration; the funding is provided through the School's revenue-generating programs.
 Faculty are eligible to benefit from the FEP only if their rank/step advancement is normal.
 The first version of the FEP was introduced in 2003.

-&lt;sup>17 See C8e and C8a in Appendix C.
+18 See C8e and C8a in Appendix C.

-&lt;sup>18 These are based on log runs without subfields, C8c-d.
+19 These are based on log runs without subfields, C8c-d.

 Berkeley Law.
-As shown in Figure 9I (below), salary differences for women are +0.2% in submodel 3 and +1.4% in submodel 4.
-Salary differences for minority faculty are -0.4% in submodel 3 and +1.0% in submodel 4.
+As shown in Figure 9I (below), salary differences for women are -0.6% in submodel 3 and -0.2% in submodel 4.
+Salary differences for minority faculty are -0.5% in submodel 3 and +1.7% in submodel 4.
 Time-series studies show fluctuation, which is unsurprising for a fairly small unit with relatively small subpopulations of women and minority faculty.
-We note that Law, like the Haas School of Business, has a self-funded salary program for eligible faculty.
+We note that Law, like the Haas School of Business, has a self-funded salary program for eligible faculty.20